softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/4_Channels_and_Bands/Ehlers_Bands_Pro.md

 ## 3. MQL5 Implementation Details

 * **Modular Architecture:** The `Ehlers_Bands_Calculator` is built on top of our existing, robust `Ehlers_Smoother_Calculator`.
 It instantiates a smoother object internally to calculate the centerline, demonstrating the power of reusable code modules.
+* **Optimized Incremental Calculation:**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
+  * It utilizes the `prev_calculated` state to determine the exact starting point for updates.
+  * **Persistent State:** The internal price buffer (`m_price`) persists between ticks.
+This allows the standard deviation calculation to access historical price data efficiently without re-copying or re-calculating the entire series.
+  * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag, even on charts with extensive history.
 * **Heikin Ashi Integration:** The indicator fully supports Heikin Ashi data.
-When selected, both the centerline and the standard deviation are calculated based on the smoothed HA values.
+When selected, both the centerline and the standard deviation are calculated based on the smoothed HA values, leveraging the same optimized engine.
-* **Stability via Full Recalculation:** The indicator employs a full recalculation on every `OnCalculate` call to ensure the stateful calculations are always stable and accurate.

 ## 4. Parameters